vmware-archive/Workshop/Lab06/README.md

 >After completing Lab05, the app in its current state is as follows:

-* The `Fortune Teller Service` uses a back-end in-memory database to hold Fortunes.
+* The `Fortune Teller Service` uses a in-memory database to hold Fortunes.
 * The `Fortune Teller Service` serves up random fortunes from the database.
 * The `Fortune Teller UI` uses a `FortuneServiceClient` and if configured correctly using `appsettings.json` is able to communicate with the `Fortune Teller Service`.

 >The goals for Lab 6 are:

-* Use Environments to have separate configurations for `Development` and `Production`.
-* Use Config Server to centralize configuration
+* Use Config Server to centralize configuration for both applications.

 >For some background information on ASP.NET Core Configuration, have a look at this [documentation](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration).

 >For some background information on ASP.NET Core Environments, have a look at this [documentation](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/environments).

-## Development and Production Configurations

-In this exercise we will be modifying the `appsettings-Development.json` file to hold the configuration data for when we are running in `Development` mode.

-### Step 01 - Modify appsettings-Development.json

-In this step we want to modify the JSON configuration file in each project with configuration parameters that will be used we are running in `Development` mode.

-1. Make the changes so that any classes under the following namespaces will log at `Debug` level:

-* `Fortune_Teller_Service`
-* `Fortune_Teller_UI`
-* `Pivotal`
-* `Steeltoe`

-### Step 02 - Run Locally

-1. Change the `ASPNETCORE_ENVIRONMENT` environment variable to `Development`.
-1. Run and verify debug logging happens in each component.
-Run the application either in a command window or within VS2017.

-### Step 03 - Push to Cloud Foundry

-1. Change the `ASPNETCORE_ENVIRONMENT` environment variable to `Development` in the `manifest.yml` file.
-1. Publish, push and verify debug logging happens in each component.

 ## Use Config Server Locally